Excursion to Cartagena from Roquetas de Mar, Almeria

 Departure at the indicated time from Roquetas de Mar with destination Cartagena.
 We will drive towards the Costa Calida, Murcia, to discover one of Spain’s most historical cities, Cartagena.
 We will make a city tour with our bus, along the Military Arsenal, the harbour, with a model of the first submarine, built by Isaac Peral, the Punic Wall, the Plaza de España.
-With a panoramica elevator we will rise towards the castle “Castillo de la Concepcion”, a high vantage point over Cartagena, from where one can enjoy beautiful views over the city.
+With a panoramic elevator we will rise towards the castle “Castillo de la Concepcion”, a high vantage point over Cartagena, from where one can enjoy beautiful views over the city.
 At midday there will be free time to walk along the Calle Mayor and to enjoy the modernistic buildings.
 In the afternoon we will drive back to the hotels.
 Arrival at Roquetas de Mar and the end of our service.

-- Accompanying guide during the whole excursion.
+– Accompanying guide service

 The harbour of Cartegena, at the Costa Calida, has been appreciated since the time of the Carthaginians.
 The city has been populated by different cultures because of its strategic position at the coast of Murcia.
 These cultures have left behind their influence on the artistic heritage of Cartagena.
 A walk through the city and its museums takes us into the history of a city closely united with the sea.

 The entrance to the city is dominated by the Palacio Consistorial, also called Ayuntamiento, the City Townhall, a jewel of modernistic architecture of the beginning of the twentieth century.
 Walking towards the Parque Torres (behind the Muralla del Mar) we will reach the Cathedral.
 It is the oldest temple of Cartagena (thirteenth century), whose remnants were preserved on top of the stand of the Roman Theatre, discovered in 1987.
 This construction dates back to the first century before Christ and it is one of the most important roman theatres in Spain, together with the theatre in Merida.
-The Municipal Archeological Museum shows many of the pieces that were found during the excavations, such as altar stones, reliefs and sculptures.
-Good examples of the roman splendor are the remnants of the amphitheatre (in the bullring), the archeological site called El Molinete, the collonade of the “Moreria Baja” and the Byzantine Wall, which, in spite of its name, is also roman.
+The Municipal Archaeological Museum shows many of the pieces that were found during the excavations, such as altar stones, reliefs and sculptures.
+Good examples of the roman splendour are the remnants of the amphitheatre (in the bullring), the archaeological site called El Molinete, the colonnade of the “Moreria Baja” and the Byzantine Wall, which, in spite of its name, is also roman.
 In the Parque Torres rises the castle “Castillo de la Concepcion”.
 Situated on top of a hill it has been a fortress for Carthaginians, Romans, Visigoths, Arabs and Spaniards.

 To know the modernistic architecture of Cartagena one has to make a walk along the Calle Mayor, which starts at the Plaza del Ayuntamiento.
-Here we find the Houses Cervantes and Llagostera, works of the carthaginian architect Victor Beltri, whose characteristic elements are viewpoints, works in iron and bronze reliefs of allegoric figures.
+Here we find the Houses Cervantes and Llagostera, works of the Carthaginian architect Victor Beltri, whose characteristic elements are viewpoints, works in iron and bronze reliefs of allegoric figures.
 The Casino, the Gran Hotel, the Railway Station and the Houses Maestre and Dorada are also representative buildings for this artistic movement.

 Elegant and civic monuments that tell us about the economic development of the region based on mining and industry at the end of the 19th and the beginning of the 20th century.
 The Palaces of Aguirre and Pedreño are more aristocratic, one with a more modernistic style, the other one with a more neoclassic style.